 - It is best to use clean cloth, like cheese cloth or paper towels, when cleaning molybdenum surfaces with solvents.
-Precision parts should be handled wearing powder free, latex gloves, and cleaned using link free cotton swaps and delicate task wipes with the appropriate solvent.
+Precision parts should be handled wearing powder free, latex gloves, and cleaned using link free cotton swabs and delicate task wipes with the appropriate solvent.

 - Do not use compressed shop air to blow debris off the joint, as it often contaminates the weld area.
-Instead, use a bottled gas, such as argon or nitrogen.
+Instead, use bottled gas, such as argon or nitrogen.

 - Since old or dirty stainless steel brushes risk contaminating the joint areas, it is critical to always use new or recently cleaned stainless steel brushes when cleaning.